What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Experiments

 \subsection{Evaluation Metrics.}

 The following metrics are used to capture both the fluency (``what to say'') and temporal accuracy (``when to say it'') of generated feedback.

 \myparagraph{Fluency.} We use the METEOR~\cite{BanerjeeL05}, ROUGE-L~\cite{LinO04} and BERT~\cite{zhang2019bertscore} metrics to evaluate fluency.
+The METEOR, and ROUGE-L metrics assess lexical similarity between the ground truth and predicted feedbacks: e.g., in the case of a corrective feedback where the person is not moving their arms, these metrics would prefer predicted feedbacks referring to the ``arm'' and ``not moving``.
+The BERT score on the other hand matches feedbacks at a semantic level.

-For these metrics, we first temporally match predicted and ground truth feedbacks.
+To compute these metrics, we first temporally match predicted and ground truth feedbacks.
 Each ground truth response is matched to the closest predicted response within a $3$ second window, maintaining their temporal order.
-The respective METEOR, ROUGE-L and BERT scores are computed on only the matched feedbacks.
+The respective METEOR, ROUGE-L and BERT scores are then computed on only the matched feedbacks.

-\myparagraph{Automated evaluation (LLM-Accuracy).} In addition to the metrics above, we employ an LM for holistic feedback evaluation \cite{LiuIXWXZ23,abs-2306-05424}.
-In contrast to the metrics above, LMs offer the advantage that they better correlate with human preferences.
+\myparagraph{Automated evaluation (LLM-Accuracy).} In addition to the metrics above, we employ an LLM for holistic feedback evaluation \cite{LiuIXWXZ23,abs-2306-05424}.
+In contrast to the metrics above, LLMs offer the advantage that they better correlate with human preferences~\cite{zheng2023judging}.
 We provide the LM with ground truth and predicted feedbacks.
-The LM then scores the predicted feedbacks holisticallly for accuracy.
-We use the state-of-the-art open-source Mixtral-Instruct-0.1 \cite{abs-2401-04088} LLM, with scores in the range 1-5.
+The LM then scores the predicted feedbacks holistically for accuracy.
+We use the state-of-the-art open-source LLaMA-3-70B-Instruct \cite{llama3modelcard} LLM, with scores in the range $1$ to $5$.
+This LLM-Accuracy metric along with METEOR, ROUGE-L and BERT metrics ensures that the predicted feedbacks match the ground-truth both at the semantic level while containing references to specific important terms.

-\myparagraph{Temporal F-Score.} To measure whether predicted responses occur at the correct time-step we compute a temporal F-score.
-Predicted responses within a session are classified as true or false positives based on whether they temporally match ground truth responses as described for the fluency metrics above.
-Predicted responses with a ground truth match are true positives, otherwise false positives.
-Ground truth responses without a match are false negatives.
-This allows us to calculate temporal precision, recall, and thus the temporal F-Score.
+\myparagraph{Temporal F-Score.} To measure temporal accuracy we assess whether predicted responses occur at the correct time-step and compute a temporal F-score.
+Predicted responses are classified as true or false positives based on whether they temporally match ground truth responses as described for the fluency metrics.
+Predicted responses without a ground truth match are false positives and ground truth responses without a matching predicted response are false negatives.
+This allows us to calculate temporal precision, recall, and hence, the temporal F-Score.